-In addition to traffic isolation benefits provided by the Switch 1600M and 2400M address table operation, the switch also enhances network performance because it can conduct multiple, simultaneous network connections.
+As part of the traffic isolation benefits provided by the Switch 1600M and 2424M address table operation, the switches enhance network performance because they can conduct multiple, simultaneous network connections.
 Instead of sharing the network bandwidth, as in connections to a hub, each connection has its own 10 Mbps, 100 Mbps, or 1000 Mbps bandwidth to use.